alicolville/Weight-Tracker/readme.txt

 // refcator ws_ls_capture_form_validate_and_save
 // chart shortcode: update doc: Removed exclude-measurements
 // add formatting for notes
+// update ws_ls_widget_chart to remove measurments

 // How do we deal with height? //'height' => [ 'title' => __('Height', WE_LS_SLUG), 'abv' => __('H', WE_LS_SLUG), 'enabled' => true, 'user_preference' => true),

 * Improvement: Allow numeric custom fields to be plotted on charts.
 * Improvement: Measurements have been removed.
 They have now been migrate (along with user data) into Custom Fields.
 * Improvement: 1000s of lines of code optimised and re-factored.
+* Improvement: Various performance tweaks.
+All globals no longer dynamically loaded.
 * Bug fix: Cache now invalidated correctly when updating meta fields.
+* Bug fix: Grid lines can now be toggled off for charts.

 = 7.6.1 =